JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/policies-app.md

 ## Policy Builder CLI

-JupiterOne provides an offline CLI that allows you to manage your policies and procedures offline (for example, as code in a git repo), and publish to your JupiterOne account as needed.
+JupiterOne provides an offline CLI that enables you to manage your policies and procedures offline (for example, as code in a Git repo), and publish to your JupiterOne account, as needed.

-Detailed usage can be found in the `jupiter-policy-builder` repo and README: <https://github.com/JupiterOne/jupiter-policy-builder>
+Detailed usage can be found in the `jupiter-policy-builder` repo and README: <https://github.com/JupiterOne/jupiter-policy-builder>.

 ### Using Your Own Existing Policies

-The J1 Policies app is an optional component of the platform.
+J1 Policies is an optional component of the J1 platform.
 It is not a prerequisite for the rest of the platform.
-The JupiterOne Compliance app is the only app that depends on it for proper mapping to compliance framework requirements and controls.
+J1 Compliance is the only app that depends on J1 Policies for appropriate mappings to compliance framework requirements and controls.

-You are not required to use JupiterOne provided policy/procedure templates.
-If your organization already has written documents for security policies and procedures, and you would like to take advantage of JupiterOne Compliance app and its mapping capabilities, you can transform your existing policies and publish them to JupiterOne.
+You are not required to use the J1-provided policy/procedure templates.
+If your organization already has written documents for security policies and procedures, and you would like to take advantage of J1 Compliance and its mapping capabilities, you can transform your existing policies and publish them to JupiterOne.

 The structure is defined here: <https://github.com/JupiterOne/security-policy-templates>